 Up to 80% of patients in the double-blind randomized study who received dupilumab were able to reduce oral steroids by half (50% were completely steroid-free).

 At this time, the newer biologic agents Nucala, Fasenra, and dupilumab are recommended for patients 12 years of age and older.
-Xolair is approved for children age 6 and older.
+Xolair is approved for children aged 6 and older.
 These groundbreaking new treatments are providing exciting results in asthma control, as well as insight into the physiological elements and mechanics of the disease.

 If your child has severe/uncontrolled asthma or if you would like more information about add-on treatments with biologic agents, please contact our office for an appointment.
-Please submit an online appointment request or contact the office of Dr. Peter Schochet and Dr. Hauw Lie at 469-303-8410.
+Please submit an online appointment request or call the office of Dr. Peter Schochet and Dr. Hauw Lie.